FJDeFi/x402_i3_app/README.md

-# Intelligence Cubed – x402 AI Agent Hub
+# Intelligence Cubed – x402

+A decentralized Modelverse where AI models are discoverable, comparable, composable—and payable via x402 payments end-to-end.

 > Multi-model AI agent marketplace where every model and workflow call is paid with **x402 on Solana Devnet**.